emirot/blog/blog/content/posts/datadog_golang.md

 ```

 You would assume that it's only at startup time and Datadog will retry, well the answer is **NO**.
-Well there is many way to fix this issue as explained in the openshift post.
+Thankfully, there are many ways to fix this issue as explained in the openshift post.

 ## Deprecated usage